 The Hughes lab studies how drugs change the receptors they bind to using various biochemical and biophysical experimental methods along with molecular dynamics simulations.
 We also are attempting to connect these drug induced biophysical changes with drug induced functional outcomes in cell culture (e.g. through measurement of drug induced changes in transcription).
 Our primary methods are multidimensional protein NMR, fluorine NMR, computational methods, isothermal titration calorimetry, time-resolved FRET, fluoresence polarization, cell culture and transcriptome analysis.
 We focus on the nuclear hormone receptor family, which is the molecular target of more than 10% of FDA approved drugs.
 Our work improves the biophysical understanding of how drugs produce effects in this family, this knowledge aids development of new therapies with reduced undesired effects.
 Current work is mainly focused on one member of this family, PPARγ, which binds the prescription anti-diabetes drugs pioglitazone (Actos) and rosiglitazone (Avandia).

-Michelle Nemetchek is a first year PhD student using protein crystallization, NMR, FRET, fluorescence polarization and cell based assays to investigate the structural basis of the anti-inflammatory propterties of the nuclear receptor PPARγ.
+Michelle Nemetchek is a Ph.D. student using protein crystallization, NMR, FRET, fluorescence polarization, and cell-based assays to investigate the structural basis of the anti-inflammatory properties of the nuclear receptor PPARγ.
 Michelle contributed most of the functional data for the publication "Defining a conformational ensemble that directs activation of PPARγ".
+Michelle also contributed significantly to "Definition of functionally and structurally distinct repressive states in the nuclear receptor PPARγ".

-Mariah Rayl is a first year PhD student using cell culture, RNAseq and biochemical and biophysical assays to define the acute effects of PPARγ binding drugs on macrophage and adipocytes and connect those effects to protein structural states.
+Mariah Rayl is a Ph.D. student using cell culture, RNAseq, and biochemical and biophysical assays to define the acute effects of PPARγ binding drugs on macrophage and adipocytes and connect those effects to protein structural states.

 For a complete list of publications see: http://www.ncbi.nlm.nih.gov/sites/myncbi/travis.hughes.1/bibliography/44101010/public/?sort=date&direction=descending